|The Frankfurt-Tipp rating:|

-Impulsiv makes Nora (Johanna Wokalek) a radical decision: Without saying goodbye she leaves her husband Philip (Hans-Jochen Wagner) and their two children together.
-Where are you going?
-She doesn't know that.
+Impulsive Nora (Johanna Wokalek) makes a radical decision: without saying goodbye, she leaves her husband Philip (Hans-Jochen Wagner) and their two children together.
+Where to?
+She doesn't know.
 She only knows that she wants to feel alive again, to free herself from the shackles of everyday life.
-While Nora is looking for her freedom, Philip has to try to maintain something of a normality for himself and his children - not knowing what happened to his wife and whether she will ever return…
+While Nora searches for her freedom, Philip must try to maintain something like normalcy for himself and his children - not knowing what has happened to his wife and whether she will ever return.

-"Freedom" is an extremely difficult film.
-Difficult because it is played very well and intensively by Johanna Wokalek, but also by the other actors, but dramaturgically it makes you rather angry.
-For a long time Nora's motives remain unexplained.
-As a viewer, you can only see her wandering around seemingly aimlessly, not behaving very sympathetically towards other people, having sex with strangers or getting a new hairstyle.
-Then one is confronted with the consequences of their actions, when Philip is shown desperately trying to be there for his children, to do his job and to look for Nora.
+Freedom is an extremely difficult film.
+Difficult because it is very well and intensely acted by Johanna Wokalek, but also by the rest of the cast, but dramaturgically it is rather infuriating.
+Nora's motives remain unexplained for a long time.
+As a viewer, you only see her walking around seemingly aimlessly, not exactly behaving sympathetically towards other people, having sex with strangers or getting a new hairstyle.
+Then you are confronted with the consequences of her actions when Philip is shown desperately trying to be there for his children, do his job, and look for Nora.

-After all that you think that what I know must have happened to get the woman to take such a radical step.
-But the reason is frighteningly banal.
-Instead of talking or being consistent and separating, Nora just runs away.
-And that's because she crushed her everyday life?
-Sure, that's a feeling almost everyone has.
-But either you have the courage to really change something or you bite your teeth together and continue as before.
-What's to stop Nora from telling Philip that she's unhappy?
-What's so hard about leaving him when you can't?
-No, we'd rather leave the children behind and suffer in the distance.
-It may be that there are people for whom this may really be the only solution.
-Yet, in view of what the viewer gets to see in Nora's former life, her disappearance and especially her decision at the end of the movie is absolutely incomprehensible.
+After all this, you think what must have happened to make the woman take such a radical step.
+But the reason is frighteningly mundane.
+Instead of talking or being consistent and breaking up, Nora just walks away.
+And all because her everyday life has crushed her?
+Surely, almost everyone has that feeling sometimes.
+But either you have the courage to really change something or you grit your teeth and carry on as before.
+What's to stop Nora from telling Philip she's unhappy.
+What would be so hard about leaving him when it's no longer possible?
+No, we'd rather leave the children and suffer in the distance.
+Maybe there are people for whom that's the only solution...
+But in view of what the viewer gets to see from Nora's former life, her disappearance and especially her decision at the end of the film is absolutely incomprehensible.

-When then there is a convulsive attempt in history to thematize the problem of refugees and (more or less) subliminally existing racism in society, then the viewer can take the liberty to describe this drama as less successful and arguably constructed.
-It doesn't help that Johanna Wokalek's playing great.
-It doesn't help that there are some very atmospherically staged scenes, which at least might make the feuilleton cheer.
-And even if it's always positive, if a film stirs up and evokes strong emotions - as in this case anger and lack of understanding - there's only one thing for this very unwieldy drama: Conditionally worth seeing!
+If then still spasmodically tried to address in the story incidentally the refugee problem and in the society (more or less) subliminally existing racism, then one may well take the liberty as a viewer, this drama as little succeeded and arguably constructed to call.
+It doesn't help that Johanna Wokalek plays great.
+It doesn't help that there are some very atmospherically staged scenes that might at least make the feuilleton cheer.
+And even if it is always positive when a film stirs up and evokes strong emotions - as in this case anger and incomprehension - so there is for this very bulky staged drama on balance only one: Conditionally worth seeing!